 - Diagnostic results

 AppNeta Performance Manager (APM) is designed to continuously monitor the various path metrics that impact application delivery.
-But in addition, APM has diagnostic capabilities that help you identify source of performance issues and resolve them.
+But in addition, APM has diagnostic capabilities that help you identify the source of performance issues and resolve them.

 Diagnostics help you to pinpoint problematic hops by using the same packet dispersion techniques as continuous monitoring against each hop in the path.
-Diagnostics for single-ended paths uses the same icmp packet dispersion analysis as single-ended path monitoring.
+Diagnostics for single-ended paths uses the same ICMP packet dispersion analysis as single-ended path monitoring.
 They are available only in the outbound direction, as there is no requirement that the target be an AppNeta monitoring point.

-Dual-ended paths on the other hand must target a monitoring point, and so their diagnostics differ: icmp is used mid-path only, while udp is used against the last hop and for end-to-end analysis.
+Dual-ended paths on the other hand must target a monitoring point, and so their diagnostics differ: ICMP is used mid-path only, while UDP is used against the last hop and for end-to-end analysis.
 In addition, diagnostics are available in the inbound and outbound direction.

 Dual-ended diagnostics are subject to some restrictions: